pps43/tech-crashcourse/notes/Golang-crashcourse.md

 ### struct

 Use struct to define custom type.
-Struct can **embed** other structs/interface, Golang uses **combination rather than inheritance** to reuse code and encapsulate objects.

 Use function with receiver to mimic member function, e.g.,
 ```go
 type User struct {
   name string